stevepiercy/tz_convert/README.rst

 #.
 The tools provided by GNU ``coreutils`` are prefixed with the character "g"
    by default to distinguish them from the BSD commands.
 For example, ``date`` becomes ``gdate``, ``cp`` becomes ``gcp``, and ``ls`` becomes ``gls``.
+If
-If you want to use the GNU tools by default, add the a directory to the front of your ``PATH`` environment variable, according to the package manager you used to install ``coreutils``.
+#.
+(Optional: if you want to use the GNU tools by default without the leading
+   `g`, then add the directory to the front of your ``PATH`` environment variable according to the package manager that you used to install ``coreutils``.)

    .. code-block:: bash